SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Joining-Forming-Network/Module4.md

 # 1. Introduction

 In this worksheet we provide a step-by-step guide to create, build and run ZigBee 3.0 applications based on EmberZNet Stack 7.1.0.
 If you use a later release in the future, most of the instructions should be still applied, although there could be minor differences not foreseen at the time of this document.
 These exercises help you get familiar with ZigBee 3.0 in the EmberZNet Stack, Simplicity Studio v5 development environment, and the Wireless Start Kit (WSTK) with EFR32MG12 SoC.
-We assume that you have a WSTK and the following software (Simplicity Studio and EmberZnet SDK).
+We assume that you have two WSTK with SoC Radio boards and the following software (Simplicity Studio and EmberZnet SDK).

 ## 1.1.
 Application features